cprimera/UDeltio/Phase4/Product.md

 # Product Report

-## Features we focused on that weren’t in the original handout
+## Features we focused on that were not in the original handout
 * Get email notifications on new posts
 * Token based authentication for all interactions between client and server
 * Search (by tags and names)